ebrahimabdelghfar/ARL_Control_Simulator/README.md

 /SteeringAngle #used to subscribe the steering angle position in rad
   #Msg_Type: std_msgs/msg/Float64

-/cmd_torque #used to publish the motor velocicty position in rad/sec
+/cmd_torque #used to subscribe the motor velocicty position in n.m
   #Msg_Type: std_msgs/msg/Float64
 ```